nycdb/nycdb/README.md

 Create a pg database if you don't have one setup already: ``` createdb nycdb```

-Additionally, take a look at docs/sample_setup.sh for a rough idea of how to setup up a debian or ubuntu server with the database.

 ### Run

 These must be run from the root of the repo.
-Expect this whole process to take an hour.
+Expect this whole process to take a few hours.

 Download the data files: ``` make download ```